 - Widening of the finger tips (clubbing)

-A physician will examine your heart with a stethoscope.
+A physician will examine the heart with a stethoscope.
 Diagnostic tests include:

 - Electrocardiogram (ECG)